 – Sei uscita con Lucia?
 (Did you go out with Lucia?)

 – No non le andava di uscire, quindi ho chiamato mia madre per farmi compagnia!
 (She didn’t wannt to go out, so I called my mother to keep me company)

-Be careful to not mistake it with the second person singular of the verb DARE! (to give) DAI, in fact, in this cae it can express several meanings.
+Be careful not to confuse it with the second person singular of the verb DARE! (to give).
+DAI, in this case, can express several meanings.

 – Ho visto Sara e Luca di nuovo insieme!
 (I’ve seen Sara and Luca together again!)